-As we gradually emerge from the COVID-19 pandemic, it is clear that there will continue to be a fall or stagnation in pay awards and compensation packages in general.
+As we gradually emerge from the COVID-19 pandemic, it is clear that there will continue to be a fall or stagnation in pay awards, benefits, and compensation packages in general.
 The focus for employers should be to move towards a more holistic approach to reward.
 This means restoring, where possible, the base pay reductions that were seen at the start of the pandemic to ensure the economy can move from an L curve (where there is no recovery in sight), closer to a V or more likely a U curve (where we will potentially stay at the base of the curve for longer, but recovery can then pick up more quickly) as confidence returns.

 What will happen to employee expectations post-Coronavirus?

 Employee expectations will evolve as we emerge from the crisis.
-What employers need to be careful of is the current nervous talent - who are hanging on to a role for now - leaving for more attractive reward packages with other employers who have managed through the crisis.
+What employers need to be careful of is the current nervous talent - who are hanging on to a role for now - leaving for more attractive reward and benefits packages with other employers who have managed through the crisis.
 Employees will be looking at companies that are able to realign their businesses and are ready to take advantage of the new markets and opportunities that will arise.
 These are the businesses that will attract the top talent - not only for the financial reward this will bring to them, but also the future career development that new opportunities and growth provide.

 In understanding new expectations, employers will also need to identify how they re-integrate furloughed colleagues who have seen a new life outside.
 Some will have seen extreme hardship.
 Others will have learned new skills and gained new experiences, and will expect more and different from their employer.
 Leadership is key to ensuring the “new normal” accommodates these aspirations and learnings but at the same time, ensuring the business is as resilient as it can be, focusing on growth - not just survival.